 - 360 video, virtual reality or augmented reality design

 Compensation & Schedule:

 Teaching Artists are paid $30 per hour for class meetings and preparation time.
 Workshops may be offered in the morning, afternoon, or evening on weekdays or Saturdays.
 Workshops can be short form or long form.
 Your time commitment could be as a little as one class per month.
 We will work with instructors individually on lesson plans, class counts, scheduling and availability.

 Click on the button below to access the application form.
 Please be prepared to upload the following documents:

 - A cover letter that specifies the topic areas in which you have expertise and how your knowledge and skills makes you qualified to teach this subject.

-- A link to your reel or samples of your work (provide a link, do not attach large files to the email).
+- A link to your reel or samples of your work (you can share a link on the form)

 CMAC is an equal opportunity employer and considers all applications without regard to race, color, religion, creed, gender, national origin, age, disability, marital or veteran status, sexual orientation, or any other legally protected status.